award

 How does arbitration play a role in the Nevada lemon law process?

 Arbitration is often a required step before pursuing further legal action under Nevada’s lemon law.
-It is a less formal process involving a third-party arbitrator who reviews the case and makes a determination.
-The decision is not binding, meaning you can still pursue legal action if not satisfied with the outcome.
+It is a less formal process involving a third-party arbitrator who reviews the case and issues a decision.
+The decision is not binding, meaning you can still pursue legal action if you are not satisfied with the outcome.

 What documentation is needed to support a lemon law claim in Nevada?